 "Good."
 She nodded graciously, then walked away.

 He watched her go, then turned back to the decon unit.
-He remembered the tension that had been so abundantly clear when he had ordered the two officers into the unit.
-He smiled as he saw again their expressions when he had told them about the gel, but he had never specifically said that they had to strip down.
+He remembered the tension that had been so abundantly clear when he'd ordered the two officers into the unit.
+He smiled as he envisioned their expressions when he'd told them about the gel, but he'd never specifically said that they had to strip down.
 That had been T'Pol's logic at work.
-He chuckled, remembered how he had fought back laughter at the time.
+He chuckled, remembered how he'd fought back laughter at the time.

-He had known exactly how the unit worked.
+He'd known exactly how the unit worked.
 There wasn't a machine or procedure that had to do with his job that he didn't know backwards and forwards.
 T'Pol was right.
 The gel was redundant.
 They should have just stood fully clothed in the light.
 But the experience hadn't hurt anyone.
-In fact he was tempted to think that it helped the vulcan and human improve their relationship.
+In fact, he was tempted to think that it helped the Vulcan and human improve their relationship.

 He laughed again.
 His mentor at the medical academy would have approved of this.
-She had always said that it was best to observe other creatures when they were under stress, that only then did they act in ways truest to their nature.
-He had always believed she was right, had told Captain Archer that the perfect opportunity to study human beings was when they were under pressure.
-He was finding the same applied to vulcans.
+She'd always said it was best to observe other creatures when they were under stress, that only then did they act in ways truest to their nature.
+He'd always believed she was right, had told Captain Archer that the perfect opportunity to study human beings was when they were under pressure.
+He was finding the same applied to Vulcans.